 Why Wind Energy?

-There is a perception that increasing the deployment of renewable generation in the Scotland will increase the price of electricity for Scottish consumers.
+There is a perception that increasing the deployment of renewable generation in the UK will increase the price of electricity for consumers.
 However, the reality is the reverse: adding significant amounts of wind capacity to a country's generation portfolio leads to lower overall generation costs, and to lower bills, while increasing energy security.
-Read more about this.

 Wind is a free source of fuel.
 When the wind blows the UK's electricity system has access to this free source and the power generated is automatically accepted onto the system.
 That electricity system is a combination of generation plants using different fuels and technologies, each with its own marginal cost.
 Operators bring plants on line in an ascending order of marginal cost and employ the same methodology when reducing output.
 In short, the most expensive plants, such as open cycle gas, are the last to be brought onto the system and the first to be shed.

 When introduced wind displaces this "low merit" or "peaking" plant.
 This is the "merit order" effect, where wind reduces both the marginal and average cost of power.
 Recent studies in Germany have shown the consumer benefit of this effect, in that the reduction in domestic electricity prices brought about by this fossil fuel displacement exceeds the amount paid out by the consumer in support mechanisms for renewable generation.